babonet/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="gallery-overview-onboarding-to-the-gallery"></a>
 ## OnBoarding to the Gallery
 In order to add an item to the gallery, you must create and publish a gallery item.
-The contents of the gallery item are explained in more detail in the <a href="/documentation/articles/gallery-items">gallery item documentation</a>.
+The contents of the gallery item are explained in more detail in the <a href="#gallery-items">gallery item documentation</a>.
 However, the general idea of a gallery item is that it consists of all the metadata that drives the gallery UX around your resource in addition to various files that are used to run your resource create experience.

 One extension may publish multiple gallery items and a single create extension can handle the creation of multiple gallery items.
 You must create at least one gallery item to enable your create experience.